apache/flink/docs/dev/table/connectors/hive/index.md

 Alternatively, you can put these dependencies in a dedicated folder, and add them to classpath with the `-C` or `-l` option for Table API program or SQL Client respectively.

-Apache Hive is built on Hadoop, so you need to provide Hadoop dependenies, by setting the `HADOOP_CLASSPATH` environment variable:
+Apache Hive is built on Hadoop, so you need to provide Hadoop dependencies, by setting the `HADOOP_CLASSPATH` environment variable:
 ```
 export HADOOP_CLASSPATH=`hadoop classpath`